seanzhangkx8/ConvoKit/README.md

 Name for download: `wiki-articles-for-deletion-corpus`

 ### [CaSiNo Corpus](https://convokit.cornell.edu/documentation/casino-corpus.html)
 CaSiNo (stands for CampSite Negotiations) is a novel dataset of 1030 negotiation dialogues.
 Two participants take the role of campsite neighbors and negotiate for Food, Water, and Firewood packages, based on their individual preferences and requirements.
-This design keeps the task tractable, while still facilitating linguistically rich and personal conversations.
-This helps to overcome the limitations of prior negotiation datasets such as Deal or No Deal and Craigslist Bargain.
-Each dialogue consists of rich meta-data including participant demographics, personality, and their subjective evaluation of the negotiation in terms of satisfaction and opponent likeness.

 Name for download: `casino-corpus`